IntrovertHedgehog/notes/ideas.md

 - chatcurse
 - krapka
 - personal website
   - terminal on the web
 - dev events calendar customizeable to interest
-- scramble solver
+- scrabble solver
   - taking account of used letters, remaining letter and possible next letters
+- algos:
+  - efficient deletion for bin heap
+- ipython and vim integration:
+  - a background server to run the python shell and spit output
+  - use pseudo tty to send input to the shell
+  - client to received and display result
+  - cmd or rpc interface for api
+- wm switcher:
+  - switching from i3 to plasma (kwin) without killing the open windows
+  - might need to do word with display manager
+  - assume they run on X11

 learn:
 - remote controls desktop, how it works